arrowtype/HOI-test/README.md

 So, we can use that same principle to create the middle drawing of an NLI designspace.
 And then critically, because of the way Bézier curves & interpolation work, you need to make *two* axes:

-1. An axis going from Source A (start points in the interpolation) to Source B (offcurve points in the interpolation)
+1. An axis going from Source A (start points in the interpolation) to Source C (offcurve points in the interpolation)
-2. An axis going from Source B (yes, repeated) to Source C (end points in the interpolation)
+2. An axis going from Source C (yes, repeated) to Source B (end points in the interpolation)

 ```
 A: X=0   Y=0